scopeusc/scope-s18/lesson-4/README.md

 # Databases (MongoDB)

 This lesson will introduce you to some of the core concepts of databases such as the `CRUD` (CREATE, READ, UPDATE, DELETE) operations, NoSQL tables, and Object Modeling.
-We will be creating a dog adoption website
+We will be creating a dog adoption website!

 ## Part 1: Setup
-**MongoDB**

-MongoDB must be installed.
-You can verify this by typing `which mongod`.

-- MongoDB can be installed with HomeBrew (https://brew.sh/): `brew install mongodb`
--  Afterwards, you will need to create the directory where the MongoDB stores its documents by typing: `mkdir -p /data/db`
-- You may also have to give it the right permissions with ``sudo chown -R `id -un` /data/db``
-- Open another window in your Terminal and type `mongod`.
-This will start the MongoDB process.
-Keep this open – if you close it, MongoDB will quit.
-- You can now use the MongoDB shell by typing `mongo`.
-After typing this command, we should see in our Terminal containing the MongoDB process that we have established a connection with the database!
-If we think of `mongod` as the server, we can view `mongo` as the client.

 **Setting up the project**
 Inside the `lesson-4` directory, create a new directory called `lesson-4-<your-name>` and `cd` into it.